learn-co-curriculum/js-basics-variables-lab/README.md

 });
 ```

-So this is telling us that the `companyName` should be set to `Scuber`.
+This is telling us that the `companyName` should be set to `Scuber`.
 Finally,
 filling in the missing part of the `it` code, we see:

 ```js